 Dealerships can further optimize electricity costs associated with EV charging by carefully measuring electricity usage and monitoring electricity costs.
 Certain regions experience electricity usage spikes that increase electricity costs.
 It’s important to reconcile EV charging needs with fluctuating costs by developing strategies to charge EVs at times when electricity is cheapest.

-With both reactive and proactive functionalities, Maestro, as a power asset management tool, makes it easy to develop said strategies by monitoring EV charging station electricity use and electricity cost.
-For example, Maestro can alert a dealership when electricity prices approach peak load demand, giving the dealership the opportunity to reconfigure their power usage (e.g., temporarily switch to a standby generator during hours of peak usage or adjust their charging schedules to non peak times).
+With both reactive and proactive functionalities, Interface, as a power asset management tool, makes it easy to develop said strategies by monitoring EV charging station electricity use and electricity cost.
+For example, Interface can alert a dealership when electricity prices approach peak load demand, giving the dealership the opportunity to reconfigure their power usage (e.g., temporarily switch to a standby generator during hours of peak usage or adjust their charging schedules to non peak times).

 Sourcing Financial Incentives